-- ► Given population p, consider each bit of each individual and flip it with some small probability p_μ.
-Denote the total effect on the population as p' = μ(p). - ► Typically, $p{\mu} \approx 0.001...0.01$.
-Apparently good choice: $p{\mu} = 1/n$ for n-bit strings. - Theoretically mutation is disruptive.
-Recombination and selection should take care of optimisation; mutation is needed only to (re)introduce "lost alleles", alternative values for bits that have the bits that have the same value in all current individuals. - In practice mutation + selection = local search.
-Mutation, even with quite high values of p_μ, can be efficient and is often more important than recombination.
+- ▶ Given population p, consider each bit of each individual and flip it with some small probability p_u .
+Denote the total effect on the population as $p' = \mu(p)$. - ▶ Typically, $p{ii} \approx 0.001...0.01$.
+Apparently good choice: $p{ii} = 1/n$ for n-bit strings. - ▶ Theoretically mutation is disruptive.
+Recombination and selection should take care of optimisation; mutation is needed only to (re)introduce "lost alleles", alternative values for bits that have the same value in all current individuals. - ▶ In practice mutation + selection = local search.
+Mutation, even with quite high values of p_u , can be efficient and is often more important than recombination.